 The Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986 is intended to help communities know what type of hazardous chemicals are nearby so they can plan for actions in case of accidental releases.

 The EPA keeps a list of over 300 "Extremely Hazardous Substances" (EHS) a "List of Lists Database."
-If you have these on your site, you need to prepare an inventory report for your local emergency response committees and state emergency response commissions.
-The EPA website provides a way to find those committees and commissions.
+If you have these on your site, you need to prepare an inventory report for regional emergency response committees and state emergency response commissions.

 Do you have those chemicals on your site?
 Yes.
 If you are a hospital or research facility, you almost certainly do.
 The list includes such run-of-the mill substances as acetone, sodium hypochlorite, and cyclopropane.
 Look over the list and write down what you have in your inventory.
 Aside from being a requirement for the EPCRA compliance, this process will help you identify materials of concern that may require safety measures.